-Instead of using these EOFs, we use outgoing longwave radiation (OLR) anomalies to capture variability described by the MJO in our models.
-OLR is a metric that describes how much energy is leaving the atmosphere and is one climate variable used in Wheeler and Hendon (2004) to produce the EOF index.
-Low OLR values indicate the presence of clouds, and hence a higher likelihood of rainfall (Birch et al., 2016).
-Therefore, using OLR anomalies in the MSEA region as a proxy for the MJO provides a single metric that captures the presence of the convection cell described by the MJO.
-This proxy is better suited for a regression analysis despite losing some of the information contained in the EOF index from Wheeler and Hendon (2004).
+Instead of using these EOFs, we use outgoing longwave radiation (OLR) anoma-220 lies to approximate the variability described by the MJO.
+OLR is a metric that describes 221 how much energy is leaving the atmosphere and is one climate variable used in Wheeler 222 and Hendon (2004) to produce the EOF index.
+Low OLR values indicate the presence 223 of clouds, and hence a higher likelihood of rainfall (Birch et al., 2016).
+While not per-224 fect, we believe OLR to be a decent approximation of the variability described by the 225 MJO.
+Dias et al. (2017) shows that the MJO can be characterized by the variance in con-226 vection, and in Figure 3, we show that the frequency of the OLR signal captures the 30 227 - 90 day oscillatory movement of the MJO convection cell.
+This OLR proxy is better suited 228 for a regression analysis despite losing some of the information contained in the EOF in-229 dex from Wheeler and Hendon (2004).
+230 component of the OLR captures the oscillatory movement of the convection cell described by the MJO because both have a period of around 30 to 90 days.
+The climate mode index data used in this study are publicly available.
+The source of each index (or proxy index in the case of the MJO) is listed in Table 1.